 1/2 can water

 1/8 tsp salt

-Rinse mung beans several times with water and soak beans overnight.
+Rinse the mung beans several times with water and soak the beans overnight.

-In a large bowl combine flour and water and knead until a soft dough forms.
-If the dough isn’t sticking together add 1 Tbsp of water at a time.
+In a large bowl, combine the glutinous rice flour and water and knead until a soft dough forms.
+If the dough isn’t sticking together, add 1 Tbsp water at a time.
 The dough should be soft and moist and resemble bread dough.
-Knead dough for 2-3 minutes.
+Knead the dough for 2-3 minutes.
 Wrap in plastic wrap and allow to rest on the counter while continuing with the next steps.

-Rinse and drain mung beans.
-Put beans in the rice cooker along with salt.
-Spread beans evenly on the bottom of cooker.
-Add water.
-Close rice cooker lid and set to cook.
-As soon as the button on the rice cooker pops up (approximately 20 minutes), open lid.
-Using a flat spoon, mash the beans until you no longer see the individual beans.
+Rinse and drain the mung beans.
+Transfer the beans into a rice cooker along with salt.
+Spread the beans evenly on the bottom of cooker.
+Add the water.
+Close the rice cooker lid and set to “Cook”.
+Once the cooker finishes and switches to the “Keep Warm” mode (approximately 20 minutes), open the lid.
+Using a paddle spoon, mash the beans until you no longer see the individual beans.
 The beans should look like mashed potatoes.
-Add sugar and combine well.
-Scoop the mashed beans onto a plate and allow it to cool for 10 minutes.
-It should still be warm for this next step.
-Take 1 teaspoon of bean and roll it between your palms to form a ball.
-Continue rolling until you run out of beans.
-(Tip: When your palms become sticky, rinse them with just a bit of water.)
+Add the sugar and combine well.
+Transfer the mashed beans onto a plate and allow to cool for 10 minutes.
+It should be warm for this next step.
+Take 1 teaspoon mashed mung bean and roll between your palms, forming a ball.
+Continue making balls until all the mung bean is used.
+(Tip: If your palms become sticky, rinse them with just a bit of water.)

-Peel ginger and slice into 1/4-inch thick coins.
-In a small saucepan over medium heat, combine water and brown sugar.
-When the syrup just starts to boil, add ginger.
-Cover pot, turn heat to low and let the syrup simmer on the back burner.
+Peel the ginger and slice into 1/4-inch thick coins.
+In a small saucepan over Medium heat, combine the water and brown sugar.
+When the syrup just starts to boil, add the ginger slices.
+Cover the pot; turn the heat to Low and let the syrup simmer on the back burner.